marklc44/100days/project-tracker/README.md

+#Simple Project Tracker 0.2

+Added function that fills in the remaining days from the last completed project to 100 days.
+Also added a divider every 28 days to separate each month.

+9 days down, 91 to go.

 #Simple Project Tracker 0.1

 Reads project data from a json file of daily projects and uses Handlebars to display a simple calendar checking off days toward 100 days of small front end projects.